vanatteveldt/ccslearnr/handouts/tidy-1-select.md

 library(tidyverse)
 ```

-Note: don’t be scared if you see a red message after calling `library`.
+Note: If you run this on in RStudio, don’t be scared if you see a red
-RStudio doesn’t see the difference between messages, warnings, and
+message after calling `library`.
+RStudio doesn’t see the difference
-errors, so it displays all three in red.
-You need to read the message,
+between messages, warnings, and errors, so it displays all three in red.
-and it will contain the word ‘error’ if there is an error, such as a
+You need to read the message, and it will contain the word ‘error’ if
-misspelled package.
+there is an error, such as a misspelled package.

 As a fairly trivial example, try running the (error) code below, have a
 look at the error message, and fix the problem: